Building Area Measurements: The GRUN Framework Explained

 Office Tenant Improvement: When planning an office renovation, you’ll typically work with the usable square footage (what the tenant actually controls).
 But the tenant will pay rent based on rentable square footage (usable plus their share of common areas).

-Institutional Building: For complex programs like hospitals, you’ll start with detailed net area requirements for the quality assurance process, then apply appropriate efficiency factors (often as low as 50-65%) to determine the total gross square footage needed.
+Institutional Building: For complex programs like hospitals, you’ll start with detailed net area requirements from the building program, then apply appropriate efficiency factors (often as low as 50-65%) to determine the total gross square footage needed.

 If you’re studying for the ARE, area calculations are a critical concept to master.
+These concepts appear repeatedly across multiple exam divisions, and our PA 101 course covers them in depth with extensive practice questions.
 Here’s where they commonly appear:

 Common Exam Mistakes to Avoid